Photos by Patricia Burke

 The collection also includes six portrait studies of sailors painted in the 1950s by Russian Realism artist Pointer Maltsev, which depict his time at sea.

-Artemide, B&B Italia, Bevilacqua, Clarence House, Chesney Fireplaces, Dedar, Fersa, Fortuny, Henry Probber, Hill Brown, Jean Monro, Jens Risom, Lalique, Lelivre, Quebracho, Rocky Mountain, Rosenthal, Saint Louis, Scalamandre, Solar Tile, Viking, William Yeoward
+Adrian Pearsall, Artemide, B&B Italia, Bevilacqua, Clarence House, Chesney Fireplaces, Dedar, Fersa, Fortuny, Harvey Probber, Hill Brown, Jean Monro, Jens Risom, Lalique, Lelivre, Quebracho, Rocky Mountain, Rosenthal, Saint Louis, Scalamandre, Solar Tile, Viking, William Yeoward.

 Established in 1996, the James Yarosh Associates Fine Art Gallery in Holmdel was founded upon and remains loyal to its vision: to represent fine art for art's sake and to curate gallery collections and thoughtfully present art with an artist's eye and understanding.
 As a gallery owner, Yarosh has received national critical acclaim for presenting Russian fine art collections and recognizing significant art movements in their early stages.
 Drawing upon both international and regional resources, Yarosh represents a variety of artistic voices of our times by showcasing the works of both new and established, museum-recognized, artists of merit in a space designed to replicate the intimacy of an artist's home.